 National Honey

 Apiculture, or beekeeping and honey, was first judged by the Agricultural Society in 1888.
-Honeybees had arrived in the new colony in 1822 aboard the ship Isabella in order to provide the new settlers with one more comfort from home.
+Honeybees arrived in the new colony in 1822 aboard the ship Isabella in order to provide the new settlers with one more comfort from home.

-Today the Sydney Royal National Honey Show is one of Australia’s most prestigious honey competitions and the only one awarding gold, silver and bronze medals.
+The Sydney Royal National Honey Show is one of Australia’s most prestigious honey competitions and the only one awarding gold, silver and bronze medals.
 Launched in 2010, the competition also assesses candles, beeswax, pollen and mead alongside chunk, comb, liquid, natural granulated and creamed honey.

 Entries open